 Philipp Grabensee is a co-founder and Deputy Chairman at Afilias.
 He has extensive experience in DNS, Domain Names and leads Afilias’ worldwide government relations team.
 Philipp is a practicing lawyer and partner of the law firm SHSG, Rechtsanwälte und Fachanwälte für Strafrecht.
 He was previously a member of the Names Council in the ICANN Domain Name Supporting Organization.
 He served as Chairman of the Afilias board from 2003 to 2014.

-Keith Lubsen has over 20 years of business experience, including over 15 years in the domain name industry.
-He joined Afilias in 2007 and is currently the Vice President of Business Development responsible for both internal and external oversight functions that help the company achieve its goals.
+Keith Lubsen has over 25 years of business experience, including over 20 years in the domain name industry.
+He joined Afilias in 2007 and is currently the Chief Business Officer responsible for general oversight of finance, mergers and acquisitions and legal aspects of the company.
 Keith was formerly at the registrar Domain Bank, which was one of Afilias' founding members and shareholders, where he oversaw marketing and business development.
 He played an instrumental role in the sale of Domain Bank to Dotster in 2005, and helped manage the transition.
-Prior to Domain Bank, Keith was a successful real estate land developer in Utah.
+Prior to Domain Bank, Keith was a successful real estate land developer.